Temple, Dinwiddie pace Nets to easy win over Hawks

 LAST MAN STANDING

-With the firing of New Jersey Devils coach John Hynes, Brooklyn’s Kenny Atkinson has the longest tenure of any coach of a major pro sports team in the New York metropolitan area.
-This is his fourth season.
+With the firing of New Jersey Devils coach John Hynes, Atkinson has the longest tenure of any coach or manager of a major pro sports team in the New York metropolitan area.
+This is the former Hawks assistant’s fourth season.

 ”Coaching’s a tough business,” Atkinson said. ”I really don’t know what to say.
 I don’t know if it makes me proud or sad for the other guys but it’s a tough business to survive in.
 Especially in New York.”